Study Material

 Flip-flops can be converted from one type to another by altering the input logic.
 For example:

-• T Flip-Flop from JK: By using logic to control the inputs of the JK flip-flop.
+• T Flip-Flop from JK: Connect T to both J and K inputs of the JK Flip-Flop.

 2.3 Asynchronous vs. Synchronous Flip-Flops